LoNLI: An Extensible Framework for Testing Diverse Logical Reasoning Capabilities for NLI: Survey of Existing Datasets

-Most recent datasets fall short on one or multiple of these criterion. \textbf{Capability-agnostic} datasets such as QNLI, SciTail \cite{DBLP:conf/aaai/KhotSC18}, and FEVER \cite{DBLP:conf/naacl/ThorneVCM18} focus on a specific aspect of knowledge (such as knowledge of scientific phenomenon or world knowledge).
-Datasets such as FEVER often exhibit biases \cite{schuster-etal-2019-towards}, possibly inherited from the source.
+\textbf{Capability-agnostic} datasets such as QNLI, SciTail \citep{DBLP:conf/aaai/KhotSC18}, and FEVER \citep{DBLP:conf/naacl/ThorneVCM18} focus on a specific aspect of knowledge (such as knowledge of scientific phenomenon or world knowledge).
+Datasets such as FEVER often exhibit biases \citep{schuster-etal-2019-towards}, possibly inherited from the source.
 Moreover, most examples in these datasets (even targeted ones such as WNLI) often require multiple capabilities.
-DialogueNLI \cite{welleck-etal-2019-dialogue} features a persona-based dialogue structure for making inference on the current utterance based on previous dialogue history.
-ANLI \cite{nie2019adversarial} is created through a human-in-the-loop process where participants play an adversarial game to fool a state-of-the-art system.
-While the methodology yields a way to create dynamic and increasingly harder benchmark, the resulting dataset becomes model-aware, and does not help address the performance degradation on simpler examples.
-Examples in ANLI also lack explicit capability information. \textbf{Capability-aware} datasets such as ConTRoL \cite{Liu2021NaturalLI}, \textsc{ImpPres} \cite{jeretic-etal-2020-natural}, CLCD \cite{salvatore2019logical}, and TaxiNLI \cite{joshi2020taxinli} are proposed to evaluate capability-wise performance.
-Examples in ConTRoL test understanding of coreference resolution, logical and temporal reasoning alongwith information integration over multiple sentences.
+DialogueNLI \citep{welleck-etal-2019-dialogue} features a persona-based dialogue structure for making inferences on the current utterance based on previous dialogue history.
+ANLI \citep{nie2019adversarial} is created through a human-in-the-loop process where participants play an adversarial game to fool a state-of-the-art system.
+While the methodology yields a way to create dynamic and increasingly harder benchmarks, the resulting dataset becomes model-aware and does not help address the performance degradation on simpler examples.
+Examples in ANLI also lack explicit capability information. \textbf{Capability-aware} datasets predominantly fall under two sub-types.
+The first type includes datasets created manually (FaNCY \citep{DBLP:conf/clic-it/RocchiettiAMSL21}) or requires experts for annotations (WNLI \citep{levesque2012winograd}, ConTRoL \citep{Liu2021NaturalLI}) with the exception of TaxiNLI \citep{joshi2020taxinli} which was annotated using crowdsourced workers.
+The second type includes datasets which are synthetic (CLCD \citep{salvatore2019logical}, \textsc{ImpPres} \citep{jeretic-etal-2020-natural}) or semi-synthetic (\textsc{LoNLI} (ours)) in nature.
+Examples in ConTRoL test understanding of coreference resolution, logical and temporal reasoning along with information integration over multiple sentences.
 The examples are expert-designed using publicly available online practice tests as the source.
-AlphaNLI \cite{Bhagavatula2020Abductive} (cloze-style dataset rather than NLI) explores the problem of abductive reasoning - finding the most plausible narrative context given the outcome.
-CLCD and \textsc{ImpPres} use synthetically generated examples to test logical (only connectives) and pragmatic capabilities respectively.
 In TaxiNLI, authors annotate a subset of MNLI with taxonomic information rather than creating a synthetic dataset.
 However, authors do not control for the biases and artifacts that may have been inherited from the MNLI, and it is also hard to extend as annotation require extensive training.
+A wide array of past works use synthetically generated datasets for the purpose of capability-wise testing. \cite{probinglogical} create a probing dataset to test logical reasoning. \cite{mccoy-etal-2019-right} propose the HANS dataset for testing lexical and syntactic phenomena (subsequence and constituent). \cite{vashishtha-etal-2020-temporal} created a dataset aimed at testing temporal reasoning.
+CLCD \citep{clcd2019} covers logical reasoning capabilities such as boolean, quantifiers, connectives, and counting.
+The \textsc{ImpPres} \citep{jeretic-etal-2020-natural} dataset is aimed at testing pragmatic capabilities such as implicature and presupposition.
+The recent work of \cite{yang-etal-2022-testaug} provides a two-step framework (TestAug) for generating test examples using templates assisted by GPT-3.
+Other datasets include AlphaNLI \citep{Bhagavatula2020Abductive} (cloze-style dataset rather than NLI) explores the problem of abductive reasoning - finding the most plausible narrative context given the outcome,